magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 trying to escape it.
 Previously, in my meditation, I had only desired tranquillity.
 I thought that the external environment was only useful insofar as it could be a cause to help me attain tranquillity.
-I didn’t think that having would be the cause for realizing tranquillity.
+I didn’t think that having *right view* would be the cause for realizing tranquillity.

 I’ve often said that there are two kinds of tranquillity.
-The wise have divided it into peace through wisdom and peace through In peace through samatha, the eye has to be far from sights, the ear far from sounds, the nose far from smells and so on.
+The wise have divided it into peace through wisdom and peace through samatha.
+In peace through samatha, the eye has to be far from sights, the ear far from sounds, the nose far from smells and so on.
 Then not hearing, not knowing and so forth, one can become tranquil.
 This kind of peacefulness is good in its way.
 Is it of value?
 Yes, it is, but it is not supreme.
 It is short-lived.
 It doesn’t have a reliable foundation.
 When the senses meet objects that are displeasing, the mind changes, because it doesn’t want those things to be present.
 So the mind always has to struggle with these objects and no wisdom is born, since the person always feels that he is not at peace because of those external factors.

 On the other hand, if you determine not to run away but to look directly at things, you come to realize that lack of tranquillity is not due to